dangvd/crystal-remix-icon-theme/README.md

 Crystal Remix is a Crystal icon theme for modern Linux desktop environments, created from KDE 3's Crystal Project and Crystal Clear icon themes (mainly Crystal Project).
 Personally, I think Crystal is the best ever icon theme for the Linux desktop, and I'd like to be able to continue using it.

 Original author: Everaldo Coelho (https://en.wikipedia.org/wiki/Everaldo_Coelho).
-Adapted for modern Linux desktop environments by: Viet Dang (dangvd at gmail.com).
+Adapted for modern Linux desktop environments by: Viet Dang (Vietnamese: Đặng Việt Dũng, email: dangvd at gmail.com).

 ## License